Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

     NIPK({x,y,z...}, (s1 OR s2 OR s3 OR...))

 OLEG-ZKP is a construct facilitating concrete statements and cannot provide security guarantees in abstract.
-For proof of security refer to description of a concrete instance of OLEG-ZKP that uses concrete statements.
+For the proofs of hiding and binding refer to description of a concrete instance of OLEG-ZKP that uses concrete statements.

 **Examples:**